St. Joseph Traumatic Brain Injury Attorneys

 There is no comparison between a broken arm and a traumatic brain injury, which alters your ability to think, communicate, stand, walk … even recognize your children.
 Not every personal injury law firm is equipped to handle catastrophic traumatic brain injury cases.

 You will need to take the time to find a firm that understands the finer points of these cases:

 - What kinds of accidents cause which types of injury?

-- What ordinary functions of life will be altered?
+- How will ordinary functions of life be altered?

 - How likely it is that the injury will improve over time?